-The North of England is famous for its hospitality and if you book a hot tub break here you are guaranteed a warm welcome.
+The North is famous for its hospitality and if you book a lodges with hot tubs in the North of England you are guaranteed a warm welcome.

 The long stretches of golden sand are ideal for walking the dog and the woodlands and hills are home to tons of scenic walks, bridleways and cycling trails.

 Steeped in History, follow in the footsteps of Romans on the Hadrian’s Wall trail or visit Lindisfarne, surrounded by spectacular scenery it can only be accessed at low tide but is well worth a visit.

 For those looking for a little more action the nightlife, shopping and outdoor pursuits in the area are second to none.